NeuroByte-Society/weekend_projects/week1_projects/amandapanda00/armstrong_number_checker/README.md

 Amandapanda00 – Armstrong Number Checker
 What the project does:
-This project determines whether a given integer is an Armstrong number—a number equal to the sum of the cubes of its digits equals the number itself (153 = 1³ + 5³ + 3³ = 153).
+This project determines whether a given integer is an Armstrong number.
+An Armstrong number is a number that is equal to the sum of its digits, each raised to the power of the number of digits.
+(153 = 1³ + 5³ + 3³ = 153).

+The program allows you to:

+* Enter numbers directly from the keyboard, or

+* Read and process multiple numbers from a file.

+It includes proper error handling, file-processing safety, and clear output formatting.

 How to run it:
 1. Make sure Python is installed on your computer.